difference between vidhan sabha and lok sabha

 Difference between Vidhan Sabha and Lok Sabha

-See also difference between uniform and non uniform motion
+See also difference between inquiry and research

 Vidhan Sabha Lok Sabha